GuangjunBruceXu/hello-world/README.md

 # hello-world

 This is a testing
-I am learning git-hub now
+I am learning git-hub now<br>
 COOL
+enter